SachaCR/tfb/README.md

 Terminal Fret Board: A CLI tool that display guitar chords and scales in the terminal It is built to allow supporting any kind of instrument that has string with frets.

-It's a tool for the true nerds.
-Those who never quit their terminal.
-Now they will be able to stay in the terminal even when practicing guitar.
+It's one more reason to stay in your terminal.

 # TFB command